thisdougb/thisdougb.github.io/_drafts/How-To-Choose-DevOps-Tooling.md

 ---
 layout: post
-title: Deduce You Way To DevOps Tooling
+title: Deduce Your Way To DevOps Tooling
 permalink: /ansible/how-to-choose-devops-tooling
 tags: ansible,puppet,terraform,cto,devops,engineering,deduction,operations,imperative,declarative
 ---
+### Deduce Your Way To DevOps Tooling
 Are technology people inherently irrational when faced with making choices?

 I have pondered this for many years, with increasing frequency as the lifetime of infrastructure tooling has rapidly decreased.